 If planks have been stored at room temperature or cooler, you may install them immediately.

 We recommend our Industrial Strength Adhesive or similar construction adhesive (rated for use on urethane).

-Use either exterior or interior screws, or nails as appropriate for your ceiling panel installation.
+Use either exterior or interior screws, or nails as appropriate for your installation.